APF

 On the 30th of April 2008, the Johannesburg High Court declared prepaid water meters both illegal and unconstitutionaland further ordered the City of Johannesburg to provide each person with 50 liters of free water a day.
 The City of Johannesburg Mayor and Johannesburg Water appealed against the ruling, (09 September 2008) utilizing poor residents’ money to fight the very same people who need access to clean adequate safe water.
 Now the City has been threatening Soweto residents with prosecution for tampering with City Property despite the fact that the appeal by the City is still pending.
 Many of the residents who participated in the march took their summonses back to Amos Masondo.

-Follow-up of the site's activity en Follow-up of the site's activity Coalition Against Water Privatisation - CAWP ?
+en Coalition Against Water Privatisation - CAWP ?

 Site created with SPIP 2.0.9 + AHUNTSIC